-Whether you’re filtered or not, everyone has had the uncomfortable pause after making a questionable comment where you think “did I just say that?” “how was it received?” “what will be the broader effect?”
-You don’t feel better for just having gotten it out, nor have you accomplished your goal (especially if you did not approach the problem with a clear intent).
-Instead you may have made the situation even worse and closed off an opportunity to have a connected conversation and achieve your desired results.
-This is especially important to work on in the workplace.
+Having difficult discussions, especially in the work place is never enjoyable.
+If not well planned you may walk away wondering “how was it received?” “what will be the broader effect?” “did I achieve a goal?”
+If you did not approach the problem with a clear intent you may have made the situation even worse and closed off an opportunity to have a connected conversation and achieve your desired results.

 Just because there is a written rule does not mean that everyone is always going to comply.
 Many live by the well if I don’t get caught – or if they don’t complain they don’t really care.
 When there are infractions make it clear from the first time that they will not be tolerated.
 That does not mean there need be any additional discipline but a warning, but you are drawing a hard or soft boundary and though it’s never a comfortable conversation, it only gets harder when you’ve let it slide so many times before.
 Again, be consistent between employees, but also be careful not to create a progressive discipline policy if that is not your intent (ie 3 strikes your out – otherwise you will need to make sure you follow the process each time).